 Cllr Mazher Iqbal, Cabinet Member for Business and Investment at Sheffield City Council, said:

-We are in exciting talks with major retailers but this is only part of the picture – delivering leisure, entertainment and tourism offers that complement them is what Heart of the City II is all about.
-The scheme has evolved to deliver not just a retail quarter but a new city centre mixed-use, vibrant quarter right in the heart of our city.
-Our commitment to the scheme is already demonstrated by the ongoing construction of HSBC's impressive new office development and accompanying retail and leisure units.
-These plans will maintain the momentum we have achieved, create thousands of jobs and place Sheffield firmly in the premier league of UK cities."
+Our commitment to the scheme is already demonstrated by the ongoing construction of HSBC’s impressive new office development.
+These plans will maintain the momentum we have achieved, create thousands of jobs and place Sheffield firmly in the premier league of UK cities.”

-Paul Sargent, Chief Executive and Co-Founder of Queensberry, said:
+Paul Sargent, Chief Executive and Founder of Queensberry, said:

 The new model is part of a strategy to speed up delivery and retain control of a scheme that has seen significant delays over a number of years after a previous scheme backed by Hammerson didn’t progress in the wake of the financial crisis of 2007.

-Completion of Heart of the City II is expected to create around 500 construction jobs and the scheme should support between 5,500 and 7,000 jobs once built.
-It will also stimulate further development within the city centre and attract additional inward investment into Sheffield.
+Heart of the City II is expected to create around 500 construction jobs and the scheme should support between 5,500 and 7,000 permanent jobs once built.